futtta/wp-youtube-lyte/readme.txt

 == Changelog ==

+= 1.7.24 =
+...

+= 1.7.23 =
+* fix for PHP deprecation notice in PHP 8.2 in lytePartners.php

 = 1.7.22 =
 * fix for figcaption in WordPress video block disappearing (thanks Tomas Hartl !)
-* disabled "lyte kinda texturize" by default (an be re-enabled with a filter)
+* disabled "lyte kinda texturize" by default (can be re-enabled with a filter)

 = 1.7.21 =
 * bugfix for regression in parsing improvements which in some cases saw links to youtube being shown as LYTE as well.